 Search For Your Favorite VehicleEnter keywords (Ex: 1919 Ford, black) or filter

 The Classic Car Era began in 1946 as the Cold War, the Communist threat in Cuba, civil rights and Vietnam brought new strife and concerns to the American people.
 The 1960´s also brought new concerns for Detroit.
 As foreign automakers imported a new breed of compact, more efficient cars American automakers responded by ...
 More

 Hot Rods and Roadsters were born when back-yard mechanics discovered how much fun it is to customize a discarded Model T Ford.
 Put a V-8 or other powerhouse engine in a car designed for something less and you have a "hot rod".
 Remove the top and you have a "roadster".
 Hot rods and roadsters have been the trademarks of street racers and speed buffs since the first V-8 engine and continue to be both a popular pastime and ...
 More

 Muscle Cars are a product of the Classic Car Era.
 They evolved from the feverish consumerism that followed World War II, when bigger and faster were always better.
-Muscle Cars evolved by accident at a time when Detroit was trying to stop the invasion of imported cars with new, light-weight models like the Mustang.
-And by the way, you can protect that vintage Pony with a Ford Mustang Car Cover from American Muscle.
+Muscle Cars evolved by accident at a time when Detroit was trying to stop the invasion of imported cars with new, light-weight models like the Chevrolet Camaro, Pontiac GTO and the classic Ford Mustang, for which you will find everything you need at American Muscle.
 More

 Glossary - Antique, Vintage and Classic Car terms